Meet this Indian Accountant who moved to Ireland on a study visa and how he later found a job in an MNC

 I personally did not find it difficult.
 It took me around 2 months to go through the curriculum and attempt the exams.

 I studied for 1-2 weeks for each exam.
-It is MCQ based questions and pretty straight forward.
+It is MCQ-based questions and pretty straightforward.
 If you are already a CA from your home country it will be easy to pass the CPA Ireland exams.

 If you get a CPA Ireland, it increases your chances to get a job here.

 The journey has been great.
-I have learned so much in these two years which I think I wouldn’t have learned in 10 years in India.
+I have learned so much in these two years that I think I wouldn’t have learned in 10 years in India.
 I will definitely recommend everyone to live on their own for a few years.